 The eight provinces of Northern Italy all offer unique culinary traditions, influenced by neighboring countries such as France, Austria, and Slovenia.
-That makes Italy one of the best places in Europe for food lovers.
+That helps to make Italy one of the best places in Europe for food lovers.

 In the Aosta Valley try Fontina cheese, with its milky and sweet flavors.
 In Emilia-Romagna you’ll come across piadini sandwiches, a flatbread stuffed with cheeses, hams, or salad.

 Of course, the north is most famous for prosciutto di Parma (from Parma); balsamic vinegar (from Modena and Reggio); and Parmigiano Reggiano.

 Whilst in Venice you should sample Risotto al Neri di Seppi – a risotto flavored with cuttlefish and colored with its black ink.

 South Italy is of course the birthplace of pizza!
 Go to Naples for an authentic classic Margherita pizza and fried pizza calzone style.

 The Amalfi coast offers fresh seafood while you sip your Limoncello lemon liqueur – which also tastes good in cake form!

 Whilst on Sicily sample Nero d’Avola red wine, a native grape to the island.
 Just don’t leave without trying the wonderful couscous of Trapani or the pastries of Noto.

 Which country is the better destination depends entirely on what you want from your vacation.

 If beaches are your priority then Greece will be a better holiday choice than Italy.
 Greece has over 6000 islands, and the coastline is spectacular.
 It also has great hiking opportunities, and tends to be cheaper than Italy too.